maunalinux/issue/.github/ISSUE_TEMPLATE/bug-report---relatar-erros.md

 ---
 name: Bug Report / Relatar Erros
 about: Create a report to help us improve / Crie um relatório para nos ajudar a melhorar
-title: ''
+title: "[BUG] <title>"
 labels: bug
 assignees: ''

 ---

-**Describe the bug**
+**Describe the bug / Descreva o Erro**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is. / Uma descrição clara e concisa do que é o bug.

 **To Reproduce**
 Steps to reproduce the behavior: